Altuğ Çetinkaya, MD, FEBOMENUBEFORE & AFTERPATIENT REVIEWS

 Can eyelid ptosis be corrected with exercises?

-Eyelid ptosis is the condition in which the eyelid droops, covering part or all of the eye.
-When the tissues above the eyelid sag and cover the eye, it is called pseudo-ptosis, whereas when the eyelid itself droops, it is referred to as ptosis.
+Eyelid drooping is the condition in which the eyelid falls over part or all of the eye.
+When the tissues above the eyelid sag and cover the eye, it is called pseudo-ptosis (false drooping),whereas when the eyelid itself droops, it is called ptosis.

-The most common cause of eyelid ptosis is the loosening that occurs over time due to gravity and the stretching of the muscles responsible for lifting the eyelid.
+The most common cause of eyelid drooping is the loosening of the eyelid and the muscles that lift it over time due to gravity.

-Frequent eye rubbing, contact lens use, recurrent swelling attacks caused by allergies or infections, trauma, past eye and eyelid diseases, and previous eye surgeries can also lead to eyelid ptosis.
+Frequent rubbing of the eyes, contact lens use, recurrent swelling attacks due to allergies or infections, trauma, previous eye or eyelid diseases, and prior eye surgeries can also cause eyelid drooping.

-The treatment of eyelid ptosis depends on the examination findings and whether there is an underlying disease.
-The most common cause of eyelid ptosis is structural problems, and the treatment is surgical.
-If an underlying condition is present, the treatment focuses on resolving that specific issue.
+Treatment of eyelid drooping depends on the examination findings and whether there is an underlying disease.
+The most common cause is structural problems, which are treated surgically.
+If there is an underlying condition, treatment targets that specific problem.

-Exercises have no role in the treatment of eyelid ptosis.
-No exercise can prevent or treat eyelid ptosis.
+Exercises do not have a role in treating eyelid drooping.
+No exercise can prevent or correct it.

-The surgical technique chosen for eyelid ptosis depends on the examination findings.
-The procedure is usually performed under local anesthesia, allowing communication with the patient, and the eyelid level adjustment is made during the surgery.
+The surgical technique for eyelid drooping depends on the examination findings.
+Surgeries are usually performed under local anesthesia while keeping communication with the patient, allowing adjustment of eyelid height during the procedure.

-If a technique that does not require a skin incision and is performed from the inside of the eyelid is deemed appropriate, this surgery can be performed under sedation (mild sedative anesthesia) or general anesthesia.
-In infants and children, eyelid ptosis surgery is performed under general anesthesia, during which a pre-determined amount of muscle shortening is carried out while the patient is asleep.
-Suspension surgeries can also be performed under either local or general anesthesia.
+If a technique that does not require a skin incision is suitable, the surgery can be performed under sedation or general anesthesia.
+In eyelid drooping surgery for infants and children, the procedure is done under general anesthesia, and the predetermined amount of muscle shortening is performed while the child is asleep.
+Suspension (levator sling) surgeries can also be performed under local or general anesthesia.

 Altuğ Çetinkaya, MD, FEBO